Disney Television Animation: 2003–2017: As a division of Disney Channel

 In January 2003, Disney initiated a reorganization of its theatrical and animation units to improve resource usage and continued focus on new characters and franchise development.
-Disney then transferred all Television Animation to Disney Channels Worldwide.
+Disney then transferred all Television Animation to ABC Cable Networks Group.
 In this reorganization, the Disney MovieToons/Disney Video Premieres unit moved from Television Animation to Feature Animation.
 The studio was then renamed Disneytoon Studios.
 While Stainton took over as President of Disney Feature Animation from Schumacher, Blumberg returned to WDTVA as president.
-Kim Possible became the first cartoon produced by Disney Channel (as Jambalaya Studio produced The Proud Family for the network).
+Kim Possible became the first cartoon produced by WDTA to be a Disney Channel Original Series in 2002.

 In 2004, Walt Disney Television Animation formed a joint venture with partner Jetix Europe to produce animated series for the Jetix Europe-owned channels globally, titled Jetix Animation Concepts.
 Three shows were produced by WDTA under the banner: Super Robot Monkey Team Hyperforce Go!, Get Ed, and Yin Yang Yo!.

 Throughout the 2000s, Disney continued to create new animated Disney Channel (and Playhouse Disney) Originals such as Lilo & Stitch: The Series, Dave the Barbarian, Brandy & Mr. Whiskers, Mickey Mouse Clubhouse, My Friends Tigger & Pooh, and The Emperor's New School were in already in production.
 At this point, animated series would have to be produced solely by the network's animation division.
 So Disney Channel began experimenting with newer animation techniques to reduce costs under the re-established Disney Channels Worldwide.

 Logo as just Disney Television Animation, complementing the Disney Channel brand and used in tandem from 2012 to 2016.